Veterinary Chiropractic Care

 Chiropractic care focuses on correcting any abnormal movements of the spine that can have numerous adverse effects on the nervous system and the entire body.
 Chiropractic treatment can be a great option for pets that suffer from spinal problems and musculoskeletal disorders.
 While chiropractic care does not replace other forms of veterinary medicine, it can aid in the diagnosis and treatment of these issues.
 The goal of chiropractic treatment is to maximize mobility and optimize nervous system function.

-Many sicknesses can be effectively treated through veterinary chiropractic.
-Injuries, joint pain, muscle spasms, back pain from a slipped disc, spinal inflammation, seizures, neurological issues, limb weakness, and paralysis are just a few common ailments for which veterinary chiropractic may help.
+Injuries, joint pain, muscle spasms, back pain from a slipped disc, spinal inflammation, seizures, neurological issues, limb weakness, and paralysis are a few of the conditions that veterinary chiropractic care may help with.

 What are the signs my cat or dog needs Veterinary Chiropractic?

 Your pets are experts at hiding their pain, so it may be difficult to detect when your pet is hurting.
 Look for these common symptoms that can indicate your pet is in pain: